ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 * Do not use any other relay than the one listed in the `config.example.xxx.toml`, otherwise you will get slashed
 * For local signer module, Commit Boost supports Lighthouse, Prysm, Teku and Lodestar's keystores.
 Please refer to [here](https://commit-boost.github.io/commit-boost-client/get_started/configuration#local-signer) for more details
     * `format`, `keys_path` and `secrets_path` are used together and cannot be used together with `key_path` (key without s)
-* For remote signer module, Commit Boost supports Web3Signer.
+* For remote signer module, Commit Boost supports Web3Signer and Dirk.
 Please refer to [here](https://commit-boost.github.io/commit-boost-client/get_started/configuration#remote-signer) for more details
 * Set ETHGas Commit module config in `config.toml`
     * under `[[modules]]` section where `id = ETHGAS_COMMIT`,
     * set your `entity_name`